Varun-Bajaj/moo-ai-mate/README.md

 3. Content will automatically translate
 4. Use "Translate All Content" for manual translation

+### 6. Report Downloads
+1. Complete any prediction (Milk Yield, Disease Detection, or CSV Analysis)
+2. View detailed results on the website
+3. Click the "Download Report" button in the results section
+4. PDF report opens in a new tab for download
+5. Save reports for future reference or veterinary consultation

 ## 🔧 API Endpoints

 The application integrates with the following AI services: